 Prime (2015), Uma Thurman, Meryl Streep

-For me, besides the beautiful romance, the film works as a reminder to always follow your heart in love and career, but do so whilst never completely ignoring your head; especially where love is concerned.
-The musical score is also notable.
+For me, besides the beautiful romance, the film works as a reminder to always follow your heart in love and career, but do so while never completely ignoring your head, especially where love is concerned.